 If you are going to use the snapshot to create a new VM, we recommend that you cleanly shut down the VM before taking a snapshot, to clear out any processes that are in progress.

-Use Azure portal to take a snapshot
+Use the Azure portal

 - Sign in to the Azure portal.

 - In the Snapshot window, select Create.
 The Create snapshot window appears.

 - Enter a Name for the snapshot.

 - Select an existing Resource group or enter the name of a new one.

 - Select an Azure datacenter Location.

 - For Source disk, select the managed disk to snapshot.